saphanaacademy/Spatial/ESRI_S4HANA/exercises/sdiConfig.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;<img src="../images/sdidpa2.jpg">

+* Use the following information to fill out the connection dialogue:

 ```
 HANA Hostname:  vhcalhdbdb
   - remember that this name is in the Windows hosts file that we looked at in an earlier task